 It’s surprising where research can lead you.
 I have been reading about World War II and France.
 Robert Gildea’s book Marianne in Chains: Daily Life in the Heart of France During the German Occupation describes everyday life in the Occupied Zone and investigates certain myths about ordinary French people’s attitudes and fears.

-A chapter of Gildea’s book inspired my short story, ‘The List’, which appears in Pearl Harbor and More: Stories of WWII – December 1941.
-This collection of eight stories by authors of wartime fiction is set in different locations but the stories are linked by December 1941.
-Today is the 75th anniversary of the Battle of Pearl Harbor.
+A chapter of Gildea’s book inspired my short story, ‘The List’.
+The story originally appeared in the anthology Pearl Harbor and More: Stories of WWII – December 1941. published to mark the 75th anniversary of the Battle of Pearl Harbor.

 Increasing Resistance activity and reprisals